google/WebFundamentals/src/site/tools/test/emulator.markdown

 try out the
 <a href="http://www.neglectedpotential.com/2012/05/slow-your-apps-roll/">Network Link Conditioner</a>
 found in the Lion Developer Tools.
-These can be installed by going to Applications > Utilities > Network Link Conditioner and double-clicking the prefpane file.
+This can be installed by going to Applications > Utilities > Network Link Conditioner and double-clicking the prefpane file.

 Once you've launched it,